cuinjune/battle-square/README.md

 Here's the [Live Demo on Glitch](https://cuinjune-battle-square.glitch.me/).

 ## How to play
-* Enter the player name and press start button.
+* Enter the player name and press the start button.
 (The player's look will be determined by the name you give to it)
 * `W, A, S, D` keys move the player forward, left, backward, and right.
 * `Space` key makes the player jump.
 * `Mouse` movement makes the player look around.